 Laminate flooring consists of layers of fiber or particle board with a decorative layer and a clear wear layer to prevent scratches.
-The wood, tile or stone pattern you see on the surface of the flooring is actually a printed piece of paper.
+The hardwood, tile or stone pattern you see on the surface of the flooring is actually a printed piece of paper.
 Laminate flooring is very tough and resists heel damage.
 Further info here.

-Engineered wood flooring comes in many qualities but the common thing about engineered floors is a layers of real wood or wood based boards.
+Engineered flooring comes in many qualities but the common thing about engineered floors is a layers of real hardwood or wood based boards.
 The surface of the floor is a slice of real wood.
 The thickness of the slice determines the quality and price of the end product.
 This can vary between paper thin to 6mm (1/4 inch).
 The core of the engineered flooring board can vary also, from fiber board to blockboard to plywood.